 Here are 5 brilliant experience gifts for kids:

 1. National Trust membership

 The sheer number and variety of National Trust properties makes them a great day out, but without membership, repeat visits can get expensive.
 Buy a family membership and you can treat these places as you would a park, going every weekend or more.
 It isn’t just about fusty old houses, either – think crisp walks along the sea front, bike rides through woodland and picnics in idyllic gardens.
 The National Trust also organises lots of outdoor activities, such as climbing, and canoeing in rivers and creeks.
 During school holidays, meanwhile, it lays on events like den-building and wild art – a boon for exhausted parents, who can go and hide out in the tea room.
-Under-5s go free anyway, but family membership covers one adult plus children (£65 per year) or two adults and their children (£104 per year).
+Under-5s go free anyway, but family membership covers one adult and up to 10 children (£71 per year) or two adults and up to 10 children (£114 per year).

 2. Goodwood Young Driver course

 Got a young person who can’t wait to get behind the wheel of a car?
 Give them the chance to zoom around Goodwood’s world-famous track in a Mini 3-door Hatch.
 It’s all very safe and secure – children are accompanied by a qualified expert – although, as a parent, you’ll no doubt still be anxiously chewing your knuckles on the sidelines.
 There’s no lower age limit, but children must be tall enough to reach the pedals, which in real terms means being 1.5 metres tall.
 A tall 8 or 9-year-old would definitely qualify.
 Sessions cost from £109 and run at weekends on selected dates throughout the year.